Botz/product-statistics/README.md

    - Look for pages with `.cards-grid` containers

 2. **View Statistics**
-   - Product statistics will automatically appear as overlays on each product card
+   - Product statistics will automatically appear as overlays on each product card when the page loads
+   - New product tiles that appear dynamically will get overlays using cached data
    - Each overlay shows:
      - **Orders**: Total number of orders for the product
      - **Value**: Total monetary value of orders (in EUR)